yatiyr/AlgorithmProblems/README.md

 # AlgorithmProblems

 I feel like I'm not good at my job and I'm not smart enough.
-I'm depressed and sad :(  .
+I'm depressed and sad.
 This repo is for tracking my progress solving algorithm problems.